Autodidac/AlmondShell/README.md

 The repository therefore serves two complementary use-cases:

 - **End users** can download the prebuilt updater binary, place it in an empty directory, and let it populate the latest AlmondShell files automatically.
-- **Contributors** can clone the repository, build the updater from source, and iterate on the engine, editor, and supporting tools contained in the `AlmondShell/` tree.

 ---